Freedcamp

-Freedcamp is a web, mobile and desktop project management and collaboration system for teams.
-The company was launched in 2010 in Santa Barbara, California by founder Angel Grablev.
+Freedcamp is a web, mobile and desktop project management and collaboration platform for teams.
+The idea for Freedcamp was developed in 2009, and the service was launched in 2010 in Santa Barbara, California by founder Angel Grablev.

-Freedcamp is free for an unlimited number of users, files, and projects.
-All users have access to a number of essential applications to manage projects and a wide variety of additional production tools that can be purchased as a part of their paid plans.
-The free offering allows users to assign tasks to people, set milestones, schedule events on a calendar, use discussion boards, and track time spent on tasks.
+Freedcamp provides a cloud-based project management system with a free tier that supports an unlimited number of users, files and projects.
+All users have access to a number of essential applications to manage projects and a variety of additional tools that can be purchased as part of paid plans.
+The free offering allows users to assign tasks, set milestones, schedule events on a calendar, use discussion boards and track time spent on tasks.

-Freedcamp is often noted as a free alternative to Basecamp (software) in terms of the similarity in name, but both the vision and business model differ.
+Freedcamp is often noted as a free alternative to Basecamp in part because of the similarity in name, although the vision and business model differ.